• Skip to primary navigation

 Secondly, the taste is absolutely delicious.
 The creamy texture of the buttercream pairs perfectly with the sweet, rich flavor of condensed milk, while the peaches add a lovely, fresh fruity note.
 It's a combination that's both comforting and refreshing, making it a hit for all sorts of desserts.
 Whether you're topping cupcakes, filling a cake, macarons or whoopie pies, this buttercream is sure to be a hit.

-You can read more about why I love this type of buttercream so much in the blog post I wrote about Condensed Milk Buttercream.
-And if you would like to try other flavor, I got you!
+If you would like to try other flavor, I got you!
 We have lot of delicious flavors for you to choose form including chocolate fudge, cookies & cream, mixed berry and even sangria!

 Peach Buttercream Cupcake Savvy (1)